 Multitasking Test

-Real test: While one task running, ask for a cat eating pancakes image.
+Real test: while one task is running, ask for a cat eating pancakes image.

 For multitasking, Agent Zero wins clearly.